STREETLY,

 Richards's long garden and takes you back to the

 Chester Road.
-It's where we are standing at the
+That's where we are standing at the

 moment, looking along the length of that tall,